Porn Addiction is a Behavioral Addiction

-Since viewing pornography is a private matter, it might be difficult for someone to confide in friends or loved ones if they think they might have a problem with porn.
+Since viewing pornography is private, it might be difficult for someone to confide in friends or loved ones if they think they have a problem with porn.
 However, someone worried about their viewing habits can start with a self-assessment test to examine their behavior.

 One valuable tool that can help determine if you are suffering from porn addiction is the Porn Addiction Test.
 This test is based on the six symptoms of addiction and is utilized much like drug and alcohol addiction screening tests.

 Treatment for Porn Addiction

 If you have taken the test and it indicates that you are suffering from porn addiction or feel that your pornographic consumption has gotten out of hand, it is time to take steps toward fixing the problem.